 The Future of the Blues

-If you believe a name was wrongfully included or excluded, give us your thoughts.
+But for now, if you believe a name was wrongfully included or excluded, give us your thoughts.
 The Blues have a number of great players worthy of consideration for their Mt.
 Rushmore, but we had to narrow it down to four.
 There is little question, however, that the four players we’ve selected absolutely embody the great history and passion of this franchise.